Table of Contents

 A supplier risk assessment performed in-house or using a third-party vendor should follow a sound strategic approach.
 A supply chain risk assessment determines if any process in the supply chain poses a threat to data privacy or your intellectual property.
-Any risk must be mitigated, or the organization could risk hefty fines for compliance violations.
+Any risk must be mitigated, or the organisation could risk hefty fines for compliance violations.

 Standard risk assessments often overlook the supply chain, even though the wrong vendor can cause serious cybersecurity issues.
-It may be tempting for organizations to lower costs by working with a cheaper offshore vendor.
+It may be tempting for organisations to lower costs by working with a cheaper offshore vendor.
 However, the increased risk of potential cyber threats often destroys any savings.
 For example, if vendors don’t implement proper security controls, installing poorly secured technology upgrades could lead to data breaches of your own systems, allowing attackers to steal data by exploiting third-party vendor systems.

 Why You Need Cyber Supply Chain Risk Management

-Vendors play a key role in supplying critical software and infrastructure within an organization, which is why cyber supply chain risk management is required.
+Vendors play a key role in supplying critical software and infrastructure within an organisation, which is why cyber supply chain risk management is required.
 Manufacturers that build technology solutions use third-party vendors to make components.
 These components are sent to the manufacturer and are used to create the final product.
 Vendors must use manufacturer-specific designs and not add hardware that would leave the manufacturer’s products vulnerable to cyber-attacks.

 Vendors who supply such solutions require a reputation of trust, but even trusted vendors make mistakes.
 Risk assessments continually validate products or services to ensure cybersecurity controls are in place and components are tested for vulnerabilities.

 Consider a server that transfers financial data from the merchant to a banking institution.
 Attackers at the supply chain could inject tiny microchips used to eavesdrop on data.
 If the equipment is not reviewed, this component remains undetected.
-So, the server is installed within the data center infrastructure, saddling it with vulnerabilities.
+So, the server is installed within the data centre infrastructure, saddling it with vulnerabilities.
 The component could also provide a backdoor to offshore attackers.
-Should this happen, it could take years before the organization notices suspicious activity.
+Should this happen, it could take years before the organisation notices suspicious activity.

 5 Strategies to Effectively Manage Supply Chain Risk

 To effectively detect and mitigate risk, you need the right S-SCRM framework and strategies that define every step in the process.
-Without a plan, critical mistakes could leave the organization vulnerable to cyber-attacks, leading to hefty fines for compliance violations.
+Without a plan, critical mistakes could leave the organisation vulnerable to cyber-attacks, leading to hefty fines for compliance violations.
 The following strategies can help you perform a supplier risk assessment and manage risk efficiently.

 - Know Your Suppliers: The first step in supply chain risk management is knowing your suppliers.
-Large organizations can lose track of their vendors, leaving the supply chain open to any attacker.
+Large organisations can lose track of their vendors, leaving the supply chain open to any attacker.
 Every business unit that works with a supplier for infrastructure should coordinate with IT to ensure that equipment is tested and validated for compliance.

 - Know Cyber-Risks of Products/Services: With suppliers inventoried, the next step in your supply chain risk management strategy is identifying risks associated with each vendor and its products.
-Performing a supply chain risk assessment includes assigning a specific priority to each risk and categorizing them into their particular business processes.
+Performing a supply chain risk assessment includes assigning a specific priority to each risk and categorising them into their particular business processes.
 For example, vendors for financial systems are assigned high priority due to the sensitive data stored on these systems and fall into the financial planning process category.